yonkahlon/Zenject/README.md

 Container.Bind(typeof(ITickable), typeof(IInitializable), typeof(IDisposable)).To<Foo>().AsSingle();
 ```

-There is also a built-in shortcut method for this to make this even easier:
+Though in this particular example there is already a built-in shortcut method for this:

 ```csharp
 Container.BindAllInterfaces<Foo>().To<Foo>().AsSingle();